-D. Organization
+60.010.4.
+Organization

-- 1. The president-nominee is authorized by the Board to act on its behalf to approve the sites and dates of Rotary institutes.
-No action should be taken by potential conveners to secure institute dates or locations until they are formally appointed by the president-nominee.
-Conveners are required to obtain such approval before committing to a time and location.
-When there is no president-nominee yet declared, the Executive Committee of the Board is authorized to appoint conveners and approve institute dates and locations.
-The general secretary shall advise all current and future conveners of Rotary institutes to make every effort to ensure that the meeting does not conflict with any other institute in the region or major religious holiday celebrated in that zone. - 2.
-The organization and program of each institute shall be directed by the convener, who is the president's representative to the institute and who remains responsible to the president for the conduct of the institute;
+- 1. The general secretary shall distribute a call for proposals for institutes to tall confirmed directors-nominee and directors-elect who will be serving on the Board in the year the institute may take place.
+If there are no directors-nominee or directors-elect from a particular region, the call for proposals can be sent to the most recent past director from that region, at the discretion of the president-nominee.
+Proposed institute dates, locations, conveners, and chairs will be received by the general secretary for report to the Board at their "July" meeting, at least a year in advance of the institute. - 2.
+The general secretary shall advise those receiving the call for proposals to make every effort to ensure that proposed institute dates do not conflict with the dates of any known meetings of the RI Board of Directors and TRF Trustees, International Convention, International Assembly, and Council on Legislation or any major religious holiday celebrated in that zone. - 3.
+The organization and program of each institute shall be directed by the convener, who is responsible for the conduct of the institute.
+The convener, while retaining complete control of the agenda, program, and finances of the institute, shall appoint a - a. chair, who is responsible for the arrangements for and organization of the institute meeting; - b. treasurer, who should be a past RI officer, responsible to the convener and the zone for the preparation of the institute budget, use and disbursement of the funds; - 4.
+Rotary institutes, presidential conferences, district conferences and other events may be held in conjunction with each other or simultaneously at the same venue provided that: - a. separate budgets and separate registration fees are established and maintained for each meeting; - b. funds will be maintained separately for each meeting;

-- 3. The convener, while retaining complete control of the agenda, program, and finances of the institute, shall appoint a - a. chair, who is responsible for the arrangements for and organization of the institute meeting; - b. treasurer, who should be a past RI officer, responsible to the convener and the zone for the preparation of the institute budget, use and disbursement of the funds; - 4.
-In order to promote the best attendance and participation at reasonable expense, institutes should not be planned for areas exceeding the equivalent of four zones. - 5.
-RI directors, directors-elect, directors-nominee, other conveners, and their respective Institute planning committees are encouraged to visit, at their own expense, other Rotary Institutes to obtain ideas on more meaningful engagement of past governors in Rotary Institutes; - 6.
-Rotary institutes, presidential conferences, and district conferences may be held in conjunction with each other or simultaneously at the same venue provided that: - a. separate budgets and separate registration fees are established and maintained for each meeting; - b. funds will be maintained separately for each meeting; - c. prior consent is obtained from the governor where the district conference will be held and from the convener of the Rotary institute to be held.
-(January 2012 Mtg., Bd.
-Dec.
-159)
+c. prior consent is obtained from the governor where the district conference will be held and from the convener of the Rotary institute to be held.

-Source: April 1991 Mtg., Bd.
+Amended by March 1994 Mtg., Bd.
 Dec.
-265; Amended by March 1994 Mtg., Bd.
-Dec.
 164; February 1995 Mtg., Bd.
 Dec.
 183; June 1996 Mtg., Bd.
 Dec.
 290; July 1998 Mtg., Bd.
 Dec.
 27; July 1999 Mtg., Bd.
 Dec.
 23; November 1999 Mtg., Bd.
 Dec.
 185; March 2005 Mtg., Bd.
 Dec.
 229; January 2010 Mtg., Bd.
 Dec.
 124; June 2010 Mtg., Bd.
 Dec.
 182; June 2010 Mtg., Bd.
 Dec.
 248; January 2012 Mtg., Bd.
 Dec.
-159
+159; May 2023 Mtg., bd.
+Dec.
+143